helionmusic/launchpad_s_plus/README.md

 Note: This program should be more or less compatible with the original Launchpad, with the exception of the colors being completely off.
 Since I do not own an original Launchpad, I have not been able to test it.
 For this reason, I have made the program ignore anything other than a Launchpad S.

+The API itself is entirely in the launchpad_s_plus package in the src folder.
+Take a look at that to see the source code for the API.
+Otherwise if you simply want to see how to use it, take a look at any of the Games or Tech Demos, or my personal favorite Piano.

 Now onto a little preview: